-Each CIBC ETF is responsible for the payment of its transaction costs, which include brokerage fees, spreads, brokerage commissions and all other securities transaction fees, including the costs of derivatives and foreign exchange transactions, as applicable (referred to as Transaction Costs).
+Each CIBC ETF is responsible for the payment of its transaction costs, which include brokerage fees, spreads, brokerage commissions and all other securities transaction fees, including the costs of derivatives and foreign exchange transactions, as applicable ("Transaction Costs").
 Transaction costs are not considered to be operating expenses and are not part of the MER.